-10 Tips On How to Boost Your Mental Health: Become the Best Version of Yourself
+First responders: 10 Tips On How to Boost Your Mental Health.
+Become the Best Version of Yourself

-Everyone already knows how to improve their physical health, but maintaining mental health is an equally important task for everyone!
+Everyone already knows how to improve their physical health, but maintaining mental health is an equally important task for everyone, especially for first responders.

 Today, it is not a secret to anyone that mental health problems increase the risk of developing cardiovascular and cancer diseases, as well as premature death.
-Try to improve your psychological well-being, using these simple but effective tips!
+First responders need to be always clear-headed.
+Try to improve your psychological well-being, using these simple but effective tips.

 Disruption of sleep affects not only the state of health but also has a direct impact on mental health.
-People with prolonged sleep problems have a greater likelihood of impaired mental state.
+First responders, as all the people, with prolonged sleep problems have a greater likelihood of impaired mental state.
 Why does it happen?
 When disturbed with sleep, such a vital hormone as melatonin is not produced.
 Melatonin deficiency may contribute to:

 - development of depression and memory impairment;